italian-word-of-the-day

 Parola del Giorno, literally meaning “word of the day” in Italian, is a blog that provides a word of the day in line with the season or that has something to do with recent news.

-For example, in mid-December they featured addobbare (to decorate), in order to help readers talk about decorating a Christmas tree.
+For example, they featured addobbare (to decorate) in mid-December to help readers talk about decorating a Christmas tree.
 Along with each word, you’ll find interesting notes on word origin, cultural explanations and relevant grammar tips.
-All daily words also include audio pronunciation.
-The thematic index of past words is also useful when searching for new words or phrases in line with the season.

-6. The Local’s Word of the Day (Newspaper Column)
+6. The Local’s Word of the Day

 italian-word-of-the-day

 Nearly every anglophone expat in Italy knows the English-language newspaper The Local.
-It’s a one-stop shop offering everything from job postings to holiday shopping guides and language lessons.
-Their Italian Word of the Day column is as amusing as it is practical.
+It’s a one-stop shop offering everything from job postings to holiday shopping guides to language lessons.

 For full access to their language column, The Local requires a monthly or yearly paid subscription.
 This is well worth it if you’re planning an extended stay in Italy.